Happiness is writing for me but where does the time go and how much do I actually write?

 she meditates every morning

-with a routine, she’ll never rush
+a daily routine she’ll never rush,

 each moment must be enjoyed

-since meeting the Dalai Llama
+since meeting the Dalai Lama

-his wise words keep her buoyed.
+his wise words keeping her buoyed.

 Whereas Doreen is more practical

-divorced for over 30 years
+divorced for over thirty years

-and as a single parent
+and as a single parent of four

-she conquered many fears
+she conquered many fears.

-her Mazda 121 is special
+Her Mazda 121 is special

 it’s twenty-seven years old